 - ¼ teaspoon salt

-- ½ cup blueberries (fresh or frozen)
+- ½ cup blueberries or mixed berries (fresh or frozen)

 Instructions

 - Preheat the oven to 375 degrees F. Coat a 9-inch baking pan (metal is best) with nonstick spray.
-(I also line with parchment paper so it's easy to lift out and slice without scratching the pan.
+(I also line with parchment paper so it's easy to lift out and slice the cake without scratching the pan.
 That is optional.)

-- In a large bowl, stir together the yogurt, banana, maple syrup, eggs, butter, and vanilla.
+- In a large bowl, stir together the yogurt, banana, maple syrup, butter, eggs, and vanilla.

 - Add the flour, baking powder, baking soda, and salt.
+Gently stir to combine.

 - Pour batter into the prepared pan.
 Sprinkle the berries on top.